-A summary of the costs of local infrastructure to be met by development approved under this plan is shown in Appendix A in Table 1.
-The administration costs amount to 1.5% of these infrastructure costs (based on the IPART Local Infrastructure Benchmark Costs Report).
+A summary of the costs of local infrastructure to be met by development approved under this plan is shown in Appendix A .

 More details on the demand for local infrastructure, the relationship of the local infrastructure with the expected development, and the specific facilities to be provided are included in Part 3 and Appendix A of this plan.